 Our curriculum follows National Curriculum guidelines and aims to provide a broad and balanced learning experience for every child.
 It is designed to challenge and engage students, offering them the very best preparation for examination success and the skills and confidence required to make full use of those qualifications.
 It contributes well to students’ behaviour and welfare and it supports their spiritual, moral, social and cultural development and promotes British values.
 An outstanding range of enrichment activities, including music, sports, visits and opportunities to contribute to community events, enhance the formal curriculum.

-All year 7 students are involved with an engaging practical citizenship programme where students develop the skills needed to be active informed and responsible citizens who take responsibility for themselves and contribute positively to their communities.
+All Year 7 students are involved in an engaging, community citizenship programme where they develop the skills needed to be active citizens who take responsibility for themselves and contribute positively to their communities.

-Many students choose to continue their education at Blythe Bridge High School and Sixth Form after Year 11.
-At Key Stage Five students choose from a range of 30 A Level and vocational courses.
+Many students choose to continue their education at Blythe Bridge High School & Sixth Form after Year 11.
+At Key Stage 5, students choose from a range of 30 A Level and vocational courses.
 Students follow a detailed tutorial programme which supports the formal curriculum through themed topics.

 Students have a core programme which includes a work experience programme where they build their knowledge and confidence of vocational areas through researching and applying for a placement and reflecting on their experience diary, PSHE and SMSC activities and students are involved in enterprise education through their involvement in enterprise activities.

 Our Curriculum provision for 2018-19 can be viewed here: Curriculum Provision 2017